-Paul Blangé (1900 to 1977) was the Executive Chef at Brennan’s Restaurant at 417 Royal Street in New Orleans starting in 1946, working for Owen Edward Brennan Sr.
+Paul Blangé (1900 to 1977) was the Executive Chef at Brennan’s Restaurant in New Orleans, Louisiana.

 He created Bananas Foster, Eggs Hussarde and Chicken Pontalba at Brennan’s, and was a regular for years on the Midday programme on WDSU TV.

 His name became synonymous with good food and fine dining in New Orleans; he was often called upon to appear at events as an ambassador for the town.
 Such as at the National Federation of Press Women, New Orleans, August 1970.

 Originally from the Netherlands, Blangé’s full Dutch name was Paulus Lodivicus Blangé.

 Blangé died in 1977.
 When he was buried, on his chest were placed a knife, fork and a menu from Brennan’s Restaurant.
 He has since been identified by “paranormal psychologists” as being one of the ghosts who haunts the restaurant now.

 Blangé was married twice; his second marriage was to Margaret Theresa Martin (died 1983.)

 Chefs that trained under Paul include the two that were to succeed him at the restaurant: